Orji Uzor Kalu: Education

 He attended Christ the King School Aba and Government College Umuahia.
 After studying at Barewa College, Zaria, he enrolled in the University of Maiduguri where he studied political science.
 During his time at the university, Kalu became a student activist, and participated in the "Ali Must Go" riots against the education minister.
 His participation resulted in his suspension.
 While his fellow students later took the school authorities to court, Kalu left school to build his own business.

 Kalu has a degree from Abia State University, a Certificate in Business Administration from Harvard University and honorary doctorates from the universities of Maiduguri and Abia State.

 Corporate and political background

 Kalu headed First International Bank Limited at the age of 33.
 He also stewarded Nigerian commercial relations with China's SinoPacific Shipbuilding company while serving as a principal of SLOK Holding.

 On 11 July 2007, Kalu was arrested by the Economic and Financial Crimes Commission on charges of corruption while serving as the governor of Abia State.
 He was later released on bail, and accused the Obasanjo regime of persecuting him during and after his tenure in office, an accusation mentioned by former U.S. Ambassador to Nigeria John Campbell in his book, "Nigeria: Dancing on the Brink."

 Kalu has been a staunch supporter of President Muhammadu Buhari, a "close friend and father, who deserves all the support to make Nigeria better."

+On 8 August 2023, he was named the chairman, Senate committee on privatization in the 10th senate.